-The Georgia Institute of Technology has received a commitment for $30 million from The Kendeda Fund to build what is expected to become the most environmentally advanced education and research building ever constructed in the Southeast.
+In September 2015, the Georgia Tech Institute of Technology received a $30 million commitment from The Kendeda Fund to building what the partners expected to become the most environmentally advanced classroom and teaching lab building ever constructed in the Southeast.
 The partners had two shared goals:

-The Living Building Challenge aligns with Georgia Tech’s longstanding vision for the campus and provides a unique opportunity to physically demonstrate how Georgia Tech practices thoughtful stewardship of all of its resources and how its innovative thinking can transform future generations.
+As the first Living Building in Georgia and the 28th in the world, The Living Building Challenge aligns with Georgia Tech’s longstanding vision for the campus and provides a unique opportunity to physically demonstrate how Georgia Tech practices thoughtful stewardship of all of its resources and how its innovative thinking can transform future generations.

 Name: The Kendeda Building for Innovative Sustainable Design